dfo-pacific-science/salmon-outlook-report/README.md

 # Salmon Outlook Report

+**Note:** This repository is a work in progress.
+Instructions and code may change as development continues.

 ## Overview
 The Salmon Outlook is an annual process that provides categorical and numeric estimates of salmon abundance for the upcoming year by Stock Management Unit (SMU) and/or Conservation Unit (CU).
 These estimates help inform harvest planning decisions.